-3.1 The Parties agree that this Agreement is binding upon the Construction Labour Relations Association of British Columbia on behalf of its members who have authorized the Association to conclude a Collective Agreement on their behalf with Local Union 170 and each and every one of its members.
-For the purposes of this Agreement, the Party of the First Part is designated and recognized by the Party of the Second Part as the sole agent and authority for bargaining on behalf of its members.
-The Party of the Second Part agrees that the Party of the First Part shall solely represent each and everyone of its members in respect of any dispute, grievance, question, negotiation, matter or anything pertaining to or arising out of this Agreement and that no direct bargaining, negotiation or discussion shall take place between individual Employers and the Party of the Second Part, except at the direction of the Party of the First Part and except as is provided in this Agreement.
+3.1 The Parties agree that this Agreement is binding upon the Employer on behalf of its members who have authorized the Association to conclude a Collective Agreement on their behalf with the Union and each and every one of its members.
+For the purposes of this Agreement, the Employer is designated and recognized by the Union as the sole agent and authority for bargaining on behalf of its members.
+The Union agrees that the Employer shall solely represent each and every one of its members in respect of any dispute, grievance, question, negotiation, matter, or anything pertaining to or arising out of this Agreement and that no direct bargaining, negotiation, or discussion shall take place between individual Employers and the Union, except at the direction of the Employer and except as is provided in this Agreement.